kevinelong/PM_2015_SUMMER/StudentWork/PaulAnderson/capstone/capstone_proposal.md

 ## Ideas for Later

-  + Ability to easily share on social media: Facebook, Twitter, Instagram, etc... +Add the ability to purchase prints via an online store
+  + Ability to easily share on social media: Facebook, Twitter, Instagram, etc...
+  + Add the ability to purchase prints via an online store